nicksales7/nand2tetris/README.md

 # nand2tetris
 Projects from the book The Elements of Computing Systems (nand2tetris).

-# Project 1 (Currently Here)
+# Project 1 (Done)
-- Project 1 is the implementation of basic logic gates in HDL.
+- Project 1 is an implementation of basic logic gates in HDL.
-- Finished: And, And16, Not, Not16, Or, Or16, Or8Way, Xor, Mux, Mux16, DMux, DMux4Way.
+- It contains the following basic logic gates: And, And16, Not, Not16, Or, Or16, Or8Way, Xor.
-- Not Finished: DMux8Way, Mux4Way16, Mux8Way16.
+- And the following basic (de)multiplexors: Mux, Mux16, Mux4Way16, Mux8Way16 DMux, DMux4Way DMux8Way.